 How Intent-Driven Viewing Affects Ad Performance

-Traditional TV advertising, by contrast, interrupts content rather than complements it, leading to lower recall and reduced response rates.
-When ad placement matches viewer intent, OLV campaigns achieve improved click-through rates, higher view completion, and better brand lift.
+Traditional TV, by contrast, interrupts programming, which often lowers recall and response.
+When OLV ad placement aligns with viewer intent, campaigns deliver higher click-through rates, stronger view completion, and improved brand lift.

 The Role of Personalization and Contextual Relevance